 This page is a SQL-builder for the ZTF database, and is in two parts.
-The primary page ("Lasair Streams") lets a user run some SQL without actually seeing it -- the streams page.
+The primary page ("Lasair Streams") lets a user run some SQL without actually seeing it -- the streams page -- as many people are afraid of SQL.
 The SQL itself is on a secondary page, ("click here to build your own query"), and On the streams page is a big box where the user can type in raw SQL.
 Alternatively, they can click on a query below, which fills the big box with the corresponding SQL.
 There are three kinds of saved queries: